NaitLee/xon-cn-ext/README.en-US.md

 (But no problem at the moment, expecting no large-scale changes at the moment.)

 All files here are plain text files.
 If you’ve found something inappropriate, don’t hesitate to open it and correct.
-Indeed, Simp. / Trad. translations in other branches are converted from Traditional Characters (in `main`) with OpenCC.
+Translations in other branches are converted from Traditional Characters (in `main`) with OpenCC & sed.
 Phrase habit is of Simplified Chinese.
-Something wrong?
+Something is wrong?
 Better translation in your mind?
 Discuss it here!

 Currently there is a notable performance problem when gaming in CJK language, because font-rendering of upstream DarkPlaces engine is unfriendly to that.
 Learn more & track the bug [here](https://github.com/DarkPlacesEngine/darkplaces/issues/49).